 - damage or a tear to your oesophagus

-- an allergic reaction to the sedative, such as difficulty breathing or feeling sick
+- an allergic reaction to the sedative – this can take the form of breathing difficulties or feeling sick

-- inhaling the contents of your stomach – this shouldn’t happen if you fast before the procedure
+- inhaling the contents of your stomach – this shouldn’t happen if you stop eating and drinking before the procedure

 If you have any concerns about the procedure, talk about them with your doctor or sonographer before the test.
-Tell your doctor if you’ve had previous surgery to your throat or neck, any problems swallowing or if you’ve ever coughed up blood.
-Your doctor may suggest that you have an alternative test.
+Also tell them if you’ve had previous surgery to your throat or neck, any problems swallowing or if you’ve ever coughed up blood.
+They might suggest you have an alternative test.

 My doctor has recommended I have a transoesophageal echocardiogram.
 Why this and not a standard echocardiogram?